Relationship science: Social ecological theories

 Social ecology—derived from sociology and anthropology—approaches the study of people in a way that considers the environment or context in which people live.
 Social ecological models, as they pertain to relationships, explain relationship processes from a lens that consider external forces acting upon people in a relationship, whether they be family members, romantic partners, or friends.

 Reuben Hill articulated one of the earliest documented social ecological models pertaining to relationship science—specifically families—in 1949.
 This is known as the ABC-X model or crisis theory.
 The 'A' in the model indicates a stressor; the 'B' indicates resources available to handle the stressor (both tangible and emotional); the 'C' indicates the interpretation of the stressor (whether it is perceived as a threat or manageable obstacle); finally, the 'X' indicates the crisis (the overall experience and response to the stressor that either strengthens or weakens families/couples).
 See Figure 1.

-In 1977, 1979, and 1986, Urie Bronfenbrenner published a model that integrated the multiple different levels or domains of an individuals environment.
+In 1977, 1979, and 1986, Urie Bronfenbrenner published a model that integrated the multiple different levels or domains of an individual's environment.
 It was first developed to apply to child development, but has been widely applied in relationship science.
 The first level is the microsystem, which contains the single, immediate context people or dyads (e.g., couple, parent-child, friends) directly find themselves in—such as a home, school, or work.
 The second level is the mesosystem, which considers the combined effects of two or more contexts/settings.
 The third level is the exosystem, which also considers the effects of two or more contexts, but specifically contains at least one context that the individual or dyad is not directly in (e.g., government, social services) but affects an environment they are directly in (e.g., home, work).
 The fourth level is the macrosystem, which is the broader cultural and social attitudes that affect an individual.
-Finally, the chronosystem is the broadest level that is specifically the dimension of time as it relates to an individuals' context changes and life events.
+Finally, the chronosystem is the broadest level that is specifically the dimension of time as it relates to an individual's context changes and life events.
 See Figure 2.

 Researchers in relationship science have used social ecological models to study changes and stressors in relationships over time, and how couples, families, or even friends manage them given the contexts they evolve in.
 Application of social ecological models in relationship research have been seen in influential works such as Benjamin Karney and Thomas Bradbury's Vulnerability-Stress-Adaptation (VSA) model.
 The VSA model is a theoretical approach that enables researchers to study the impact of stressful events on relationship quality and stability over time (e.g., determine risk of divorce/relationship dissolution), given a couple's capacity to manage and adapt to such events.
 See Figure 3.